renataberoli/renataberoli.github.io/renataberoli/docs/projects/reports.md

 ### The challenge

-The project posed exciting challenges and the opportunity to work with stakeholders from different scientific backgrounds.
+The project posed exciting challenges, to quote a few:

 - Data density
 - Conclusion characteristics